furkantokac/Freg/README.md

-# Frec Alpha V0.0
+# Freg Alpha V0.0

-Frec is a program under Faunus project that handle the small registration task.
+Freg is a program under Faunus project that handle the small registration task.
 It uses MongoDB as database and PyQt5 as GUI.

 ### Requirements